 The cold water pipe can become defective in several ways such as cracking, corrosion, leakage, holes, etc. These problems can mix cold water with hot water which will result in inconsistent temperature in the water or the water may become lukewarm.
 You can reasonably change the pipes instead of changing the heater itself.
 Here is how:

-- Prepare the water heater first by turning off the electric or gas supply from the water and drain all the water from the heater.
+- Prepare the water heater first by turning off the electricity or gas supply from the water and draining all the water from the heater.